kareemassad/sudoku-solver-py/README.md

 The program then uses the Selenium Python library to open an instance of chrome with the url : Sudoku.com/expert/.
 It then copies the board, solves it, then inputs it back into the site using the given numpad.

-## Credits

-TechWithTim -- For his implementation of a Sudoku Puzzle Solver.
-The tutorial can be found here: https://www.youtube.com/watch?time_continue=7&v=eqUwSA0xI-s&feature=emb_logo.

 ## License
 This project is under the MIT Licence for Open Source.